Skip to main content

 Add as many weekly/unit learning modules as you require, keeping to a consistent naming convention.
 The naming convention can be changed to fit with the structure of your module(s).

-- Choose whether to enable Forced sequence so students must access the content in order.
+4. Choose whether to enable Forced sequence so that students must access the content in order.

 To add content to a learning module, click on it to open it, then use the + icon to add content.
 It is important to think about how you want to structure your module before adding content.
 When you build content, you can only create 2 levels of structure.

 There are two types of containers for content, folders and learning modules.
-Learning modules have been used in the template as they enable students to easily navigate from one item to another, with a reduction in the number of clicks required.
-Learning modules also have the option to force students’ access to content in a sequential manner.
-However, if you prefer, delete the learning modules and replace them with folders.
+Learning modules enable students to easily navigate from one item to another, with a reduction in the number of clicks required.
+Learning modules also have the option to force students to access content in a sequential manner.
+However, if you prefer, use folders.

 Copying materials